 Learn how to get a literary agent in our FREE download, Screenwriters’ Guide to Navigating the World of Literary Agents and Managers!
-Enter your email at the bottom of the page!
+Enter your email below!

 Finding a literary agent requires preparation on the writer’s part long before that query letter goes off.
 Improve your odds of getting an agent by understanding what a screenwriting agent and manager wants in a writer.

 What a literary agent wants in a writer:

 - Commercial ideas.
 You can be the best writer in the world, but if your idea isn’t marketable, the sale is never going to happen.

 - Seasoned and market ready.
 If the writer isn’t seasoned yet, s/he at least has to have great potential, be open to feedback, and learn quickly.
 However, the trend now is for a manager to hone the writer’s craft and overall career, not the agent.
 The agent only wants a script when it’s ready to take out the door and be sold.

 - “Good in a room.”
 While both managers and agents recognize pitching a screenplay takes practice, a manager is more willing to help train you to pitch.
 Like your script, an agent wants you ready to enter an executive’s room with confidence.

 - Passionate about your career.
 Translation: If you’re passionate about screenwriting, you’ll have longevity and be worth their investment of time.
 No one wants to invest in someone who only aspires to be a one-hit wonder.